 Setting the CEO Day Scene

-It can be really difficult getting your brain to adjust from the detail of working in the day-to-day to then getting all high level and strategic and then back down again in the same day; I liken it to the mental equivalent to getting vertigo when you take high-speed elevators from the ground floor to the top of a skyscraper and back down again!
+It can be really difficult getting your brain to adjust from the detail of working in the day-to-day to then getting high-level and strategic and then back down again to admin tasks in the same day; I liken it to the mental equivalent to getting vertigo when you take high-speed elevators from the ground floor to the top of a skyscraper and back down again!
 Here are some steps that you can take to set yourself up to be as productive and creative as possible.